biojava/biojava.github.io/_wikis/Get_source.md

 ` `[`http://cvs2svn.tigris.org/faq.html#atticprob`](http://cvs2svn.tigris.org/faq.html#atticprob)

-` To resolve this problems the files in the Attic subdirectory are getting removed and not being imported to SVN`
+To resolve this problems the files in the Attic subdirectory are getting removed and not being imported to SVN

 Upper case / lower case problems.

-`There are a few files in the repository that have a upper case / lower case file name clash with another file.`
+There are a few files in the repository that have a upper case / lower case file name clash with another file.
+To resolve this they are going to be renamed.

+    /biojava-live/branches/mattandtom/src/org/biocorba
+    /biojava-live/branches/mattandtom/src/org/biojava/bridge/biocorba
+    /biojava-draft/biojava-live/tags/biojava/src/org/biocorba
+    /biojava-live/tags/biojava/src/org/biojava/bridge/biocorba

 ### CVS freeze